imitoy/luapython/README.md

 > This project is only supported on Linux temporarily.

+## Requirements

+Lua, Python & luarocks installed on your system.

 ## Quick start

 1. Install Lua and Python.
 (Latest Lua version recommended)